SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 The SRG Media Player library is made of separate building blocks:

+* A standard `AVPlayerViewController`-based player for straightforward integration.
 * A core `AVPlayer`-based controller to play medias, optionally with support for a logical playback structure (segments).
 * A set of overlays to be readily used with it.